-While the regular military units draw supplies from the North as an expeditionary force, the Viet Cong are more likely to depend on supplies generated in the South.
+While the regular North Vietnamese military and Viet Cong main force units draw supplies from the North as an expeditionary force, the Viet Cong guerrillas are more likely to depend on supplies generated in the South.
+They, too, however, depend on North Viet-Nam for much of their war materiel.
 Comprehensive information on how the regular military units coordinate with the Viet Cong is not available, but it appears likely that much of the coordination is done on an ad hoc basis at the local level.